DahliaBloomstone/DahliaBloomstone.github.io/_posts/2020-09-25-rails_api_with_javascript_frontend.markdown

     return this.gooddeeds.map( gooddeed => gooddeed.render() ).join('')
   }

 This function transforms each element in the array.
 Takes each element and returns the new item.

+*Inheritance and constructors*
+constructor functions create objects. extends new

+*Modularity or modules* each file is a module.
+Modularizing an application is moving each class into a seperate file.
+The objects we define in a module are private by default.
+**import and export**

+**Javascript promises**
+a promise represents a value that is unknown now, but may be known in the future.
+It manages a single async value that can be handled in the future.
+On the left we are making promises, on the right we are using them.
+It starts off in a pending state, and we have to define a callback function to resolve the promise. (executor) consumer of the promise calls the then method. waiting for the aynch value to be fulfilled. fulfill the promise by calling resolve the catch method handles the error
+.then( )
+.then( )
+they can be chained together